Custom work

 The safety release can also be improved both aesthetically and in function.
 For this latter modification, the mechanism remains the same, but I replace the little red plastic tip with a brass blade.
 This looks and feels much nicer than the standard offering.

-Another exciting mod that I do has come about just recently after some discourse on the Talon forum. http://www.talonownersgroup.com/
+Another exciting mod that I do came about after some discourse on the Talon forum. http://www.talonownersgroup.com/

 This is a major modification to replace the top cocking knob with a side cocking arrangement.